GHOST-IKARUS/1st-Year-SNV/README.md

 Link to the excellent Python Tutor site, which allows to see the execution of a Python program step by step.
 Remember to choose Python 3.

 Click the link http://pythontutor.com to open the resource.

+Hey guys I just made a simple Python online IDE run in browser : https://react-python-ide.vercel.app.
+It's free and opensource.
+Feel free to let me know if you have any issues.
 Contents
 --------
 **Python Types:** **[`Numbers`](#numbers)__,__[`Strings`](#strings)__,__[`Boolean`](#boolean)__,__[`Lists`](#lists)__,__[`Dictionaries`](#dictionaries)__,__ [`Tuples`](#tuples)__,__[`Sets`](#sets)__,__[`None`](#none)**